konfiger/konfiger.github.io/README.md

 | Function        | Description
 | --------------- | -------------
 | resolve(Object)           | Attach an object to konfiger, on attachment the values of the entries in the object will be set to the coresponding value in konfiger.
 The object can have the `matchGetKey` function which is called with a key in konfiger to get the value to map to the entry and the function `matchPutKey` to check which value to fetch from the object to put into konfiger.
-| dissolve(Object) | Attach an object to konfiger, on attachement each entry in the object will be put into konfiger.
-The object can have the `matchGetKey` function which is called with a key in konfiger to get the value to map to the entry and the function `matchPutKey` to check which value to fetch from the object to put into konfiger.
+| dissolve(Object) | Each string fields in the object will be put into konfiger.
+The object can have the `matchGetKey` function which is called with a key in konfiger to get the value to map to the entry.
+This does not attach the object.
+| detach() | Detach the object attached to konfiger when the resolve function is called.
+The object is returned.

 #### Others